gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ArrayExt.md

 ## ArrayExt.Any<T>(this T[]) Method

-(Cross-Game compatible) Return whether or not there are any elements in this
+Return whether or not there are any elements in this

 ```csharp
 public static bool Any<T>(this T[] array);